rhymeyang/Se/docs/308B/BusinessResilience.md

 **Figure 5-27** The BCP process life cycle

-- **BCP Policy**
-  - A formal BCP effort must, like any strategic activity, flow from the existence of a formal policy and be included in the overall governance model that is the topic of this chapter.
+**BCP Policy**<br/>A formal BCP effort must, like any strategic activity, flow from the existence of a formal policy and be included in the overall governance model that is the topic of this chapter.
 BCP should be an integral part of the IT control framework; it should not lie outside of it.
 Therefore, BCP policy should include or cite specific controls that ensure that key activities in the BCP life cycle are performed appropriately.

 BCP policy should also define the scope of the BCP strategy.
 This means that the specific business processes (or departments or divisions within an organization) that are included in the BCP effort must be defined.
 Sometimes the scope will include a geographic boundary.
 In larger organizations, it is possible to “bite off more than you can chew” and define too large a scope for a BCP project, so limiting scope to a smaller, more manageable portion of the organization can be a good approach.

-- **BCP and COBIT Controls**
-  - The specific COBIT controls that are involved with BCP are contained within _DSS04—Ensure continuous service_.
+**BCP and COBIT Controls**<br/>The specific COBIT controls that are involved with BCP are contained within _DSS04—Ensure continuous service_.
 DSS04 has eight specific controls that constitute the entire BCP life cycle:

----

 - Define the business continuity policy, objectives and scope.
 - Maintain a continuity strategy.